 Step 1.
 You need to open Windows/File Explorer and right-click on the disk or drive that is currently read-only.
 Select Properties.

 Step 2.
-After that, go to the Security tab, and click on the Edit button.
+Afterward, go to the Security tab, and click on the Edit button.

 Step 3.
 Then, select a User Account, and make sure the Read and Write options are checked.
 If not, check both of them, click Apply, and press OK.